Machine Guards

 - Nip Points

-- Hazardous areas created by rotating machine components that either touch or move in close proximity to one another.
-If material, clothing, or body parts become caught in these points, serious injury can occur.
+- Hazardous areas formed where rotating machine parts meet or move closely together.
+If clothing, material, hair, or body parts are caught in these points, severe injury can result.

 - Point of Operation